JohnObla/kafka/README.md

 # Learning Process

-Created this project to learn Ruby on Rails
+Created this project to learn Ruby on Rails<br>
 Below is a documentation of my learning process.

 1. Decided to learn Kafka 🥳